-Senegal corporate banking options
+Senegal corporate banking options in 2021

 Since 2003, Healy Consultants Group PLC helps multi-national Clients open multi-currency corporate bank accounts in Senegal for both local and overseas companies.